AspenJames/rails-portfolio-message-board/spec.md

 - [x] Include logout (how e.g. Devise) -- sessions#destroy
 - [x] Include third party signup/login (how e.g. Devise/OmniAuth) -- OAuth Github and Twitter options
 - [x] Include nested resource show or index (URL e.g. users/2/recipes) -- messages are nested within boards
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients) -- new message is nested resource, but form renders on board/show
 - [x] Include form display of validation errors (form URL e.g. /recipes/new) -- all forms have validation error messages and styling.

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
 - [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate